gdmarmerola/gdmarmerola.github.io/_posts/2020-05-23-forest-embeddings-counterfactual.md

 featured-img: forest_embeddings_cf_cover
 category: [clustering, dreduction, causal inference]
 mathjax: true
-summary: Estimating counterfactual outcomes using forest embeddings via cfml_tools
+summary: Estimating counterfactual outcomes using forest embeddings with cfml_tools
 ---

 In earlier posts we explored the problem of estimating counterfactual outcomes, one of the central problems in causal inference, and learned that, with a few tweaks, simple decision trees can be a great tool for solving it.
 In this post, I'll walk you thorugh the usage of [`cfml_tools`](https://github.com/gdmarmerola/cfml_tools), a module that provides a simple API to methods for solving counterfactual estimation problems.